-Day 9, Sat, 13 Jan, or Thu, 8 Aug.
+Day 9, Thu, 15 Jan, or Fri, 10 Jul.
 Departure from Sacha; flight to Quito.
-Today we'll rise early and have breakfast before embarking for Coca and the (usually) late-morning flight to Quito, arriving there in time to reorganize and clean up before our farewell dinner.
-Participants flying home on Delta, United, or LAN Airlines may choose to book flights departing near midnight tonight but will still have a room for showering before the overnight flight.
+Today, we'll rise early and have breakfast before embarking for Coca and the (usually) late-morning flight to Quito, arriving there in time to reorganize and clean up before our farewell dinner.
+Participants flying home on Delta, United, or American Airlines may choose to book flights departing near midnight tonight but will still have room for showering before the overnight flight.
 Night in Quito or on the flight home.

-Day 10, Sun, 14 Jan, or Fri, 9 Aug.
+Day 10, Fri, 16 Jan, or Sat, 11 Jul.
 Departure for home.
 American Airlines flights to the US generally depart in the morning and require an early check-in to arrive mid-day in time for connections home.
 Vayan bien!